gearglow/ReptiliaWithATwist/The List.md

 ### #4 Privet Drive, Little Whinging, Surrey	1994/08/21	11:55

 The next morning, Elysia wrote to her godfather, Sirius Black.
 While they'd exchanged a couple of letters over the summer, she'd told him even less than she had Ron thus far.
-She thought about it, sure, but so much had happened that she didn't even know where to start.
+She'd thought about it, sure, but so much had happened that she didn't even know where to start.
 She finally wrote about the Quidditch World Cup and that she and Hermione could be reached care of the Weasleys for the rest of the summer, and sent Hedwig on her way.

 That done, she decided to pop into Elysium and check in with Janet.
 As she appeared in the study, Janet walked in from the hallway.
 "Oh good, you're here.
 There are some important things you need to know before you return to the magical world."